Neo-Vorsatz/Neo-Vorsatz/README.md

 I'm Neo Vorsatz,
 a student at the University of Cape Town doing the BSc(Eng) in Mechatronics programme⚡ and am expected to graduate in 2026.
-I have a deep passion for almost all areas in Mathematics, Science and Engineering, but for context of my GitHub account my passion for Computer Science will be most relevant.🤔
+I have a deep passion for almost all areas in Mathematics, Science and Engineering.

 Pronouns: I personally don't mind, but I'm commonly referred to as he/they.
 📫 You can contact me via my personal email, techno.lapis@gmail.com